 - It turns out that Benjamin Sisko owes his existence to this trope.
-A Prophet possessed a woman named Sarah and has her marry Joseph Sisko for the sole purpose of giving birth to the Prophets' Emissary—Ben.
-However, Sarah ran from New Orleans to Australia without a word once the Prophet left (and then died in a shuttle accident), so this was clearly not a consensual event.
+A Prophet possessed a woman named Sarah and has her marry Joseph Sisko for the sole purpose of giving birth to the Prophets' Emissary-Ben.
+It's unclear exactly what that means in terms of Sarah's experience and level of control over her actions (it's implied she and the Prophet somehow shared their existence during this period), however, she ran from New Orleans to Australia without a word once the Prophet left (and then died in a shuttle accident), so this was clearly not a consensual event.
 Sisko displays his usual irritation over the Prophets' meddling, but not much more than usual.
-The Prophet then uses Sarah's appearance and acts as a motherly figure.
+The Prophet then uses Sarah's appearance when appearing to him and acts as a motherly figure.

-- At first played straight when Sisko sleeps with Mirror!Jazdia while impersonating Mirror!Sisko, then called out after a delay of several episodes.
-Mirror!Jadzia says if he ever touches her again... (holding a large knife to Sisko's face) "Get the point?"
+- At first played straight when Sisko sleeps with Mirror!Jazdia to maintain his cover as Mirror!Sisko, then called out after a delay of several episodes.
+Mirror!Jadzia says that if he ever touches her again... (holding a large knife to Sisko's face) "Get the point?"